Has Berkshire/Guardian Insurance Company Denied Your Disability Insurance Claim?

 Over the years, many have fought Berkshire/Guardian/BLICOA in and out-of-court in the disability insurance claim process.
 A delayed or denied claim for individual or long-term disability benefits by Guardian Life, or its subsidiary BLICOA (Berkshire Life), means that you aren’t getting the financial assistance you deserve when you need it most.
 If BLICOA (Guardian) has denied your valid disability insurance benefit claim, our team of top-ranked, nationally recognized disability insurance attorneys and ERISA lawyers are here to help.

-At DarrasLaw, our seasoned and highly experienced team of disability professionals are here to assist you in obtaining the disability insurance benefits you need and deserve, anywhere in the United States.
-We have recovered nearly $1 billion of insurance benefits on behalf of individuals just like you.
-When you are ready to tell Berkshire/Guardian enough is enough, we offer free policy and claim consultations to discuss your rights and remedies.
-Call DarrasLaw today at (800) 458-4577 or contact us online.
+At DarrasLaw, our seasoned and highly experienced team of Berkshire Life Insurance Disability Denial Attorneys are here to assist you in obtaining the disability insurance benefits you need and deserve, anywhere in the United States.
+Our founding partner Frank N. Darras and his firms have recovered nearly $1 billion of insurance benefits on behalf of individuals just like you.
+When you are ready to tell Berkshire/Guardian enough is too much, we offer free policy and claim consultations to discuss your rights and legal remedies.
+Call DarrasLaw today at (866) 276-3054 or contact us online.

 Filing a Disability Insurance Claim with Berkshire/Guardian

-When policyholders fail to apply for disability insurance benefits correctly, insurance companies can delay or deny disability insurance benefits for otherwise legitimate claims.
-It is important that claimants understand Berkshire/Guardian’s claims and appeals process, in the event that you are ultimately denied disability insurance benefits.
+When policyholders fail to timely apply for disability insurance benefits correctly, insurance companies can delay or deny disability insurance benefits for otherwise legitimate claims.
+It is important that claimants understand Berkshire/Guardian’s claims and appeals process, in the event that you are ultimately denied your individual or group disability insurance benefits.

 When submitting a disability insurance claim with Berkshire/Guardian, you must respond to all application questions fully and accurately.
 Once you have thoroughly completed the applicable forms, send them to Guardian as soon as possible.
 Berkshire/Guardian expressly states that claimants should not wait to file a disability insurance claim until the elimination period—has passed.
 This suggests that waiting until the elimination period has passed could result in your inability or a serious delay collecting the disability insurance benefits you deserve.